Ouranosinc/ESPO-R/README.md

 ## ESPO-R5 v1.0

-TODO : add short description (generation CMIP5 etc ...)
+ESPO-R5 v1.0 is an analysis-ready climate projection ensemble based on simulations from different regional climate models (RCM).
+The full list of simulations that compose the ensemble is shown in the table below.
+It is mainly based on [CORDEX-NA](https://na-cordex.org/) simulations, with additional runs made by Ouranos with the Canadian Regional Climate Model developed at UQAM.
+The simulation ensemble covers the period XXXX-YYYY at the daily frequency.
+It includes the variables X,Y,Z. Mention RCPs included.
+Simulations are bias-adjusted using the ERA5-Land reference dataset.

+Include simulation Table

 ### Reference data
 ESPO-R5 v1.0 uses the [ERA5-Land reanalysis](https://confluence.ecmwf.int/display/CKB/ERA5-Land)
-(Muñoz Sabater, J., 2019 & 2021) as its reference (or target) dataset .
+(Muñoz Sabater, J., 2019 & 2021) as its reference (or target) dataset.
 ERA5-Land is a re-run of the land component of the ERA5 climate reanalysis, forced by meteorological fields from ERA5 and cover the period 1950 to the 2-3 months before the present.
-ERA5-Land benefits numerous improvements making it more accurate for all types of land applications.
+ERA5-Land benefits from numerous improvements, making it more accurate for all types of land applications than the original ERA5.
 In particular, ERA5-Land runs at enhanced resolution (9 km vs 31 km in ERA5).

-ERA5-land was retained after an evaluation of multiple candidate datasets (table 1) against observed data for the variables of daily maximum and minimum temperatures, and daily total precipitation for the period 1981-2010.
+ERA5-land was retained after an evaluation of multiple candidate datasets (Table 1) against observed data for the variables of daily maximum and minimum temperatures, and daily total precipitation for the period 1981-2010.
 Observed data for the comparison consisted of Third Generation of Homogenized Daily Temperature for Canada (Vincent et al. 2020), as well as Second Generation of Daily Adjusted Precipitation for Canada (Mékis and Vincent.
 2011) (AHCCD).
 To be included in the